Ball in the Vienna City Hall, elegant young ladies

 A poster from the XNUMXs announced six big balls (“XNUMX grandes bailes”) that took place during Carnival in the Teatro Colón in Rosario de Santa Fe.
 Among other things, the Tango orchestras Firpo and Canaro were announced.
 This shows that big ball nights were organized not only in the Argentine capital, but also in other cities in the country.

-In the 30s, dance festivals in the “Broadway Theater” on Calle Corrientes in Buenos Aires were announced as masked balls.
-This suggests that these events also took place during Carnival time.
+In the 30s, dance festivals in the "Broadway Theater" on Calle Corrientes in Buenos Aires were advertised as masked balls.
+This suggests that these events also took place during the carnival season.

-An advertisement from the 40s explicitly advertises a carnival ball in “Luna Park” in Buenos Aires, which was used for concerts and sporting events, but also as a dance hall.
-As is well known, many large dance events were held here in the 50s.
+An advertisement from the 40s explicitly advertises a carnival ball in Buenos Aires' "Luna Park", which was used for concerts and sporting events, but also as a dance hall.
+As is well known, many large dance events were held at this location in the 50s.

 Announcing an event with the Tango orchestra of Aníbal Troiloshows that in 1963 the Argentine capital still had ball season during carnival time.